After completing this module, you’ll be able to:

 Let’s take a look at fictional B2C bicycle company we’ll call Penny Farthings.
 Its engaged customers are passionate about the Penny Farthings brand, and the service center gets lots of calls for order updates, shipment confirmations, product recommendations, and more.
 This level of interest is great, but it means that Penny Farthings support agents are overwhelmed with calls and have a difficult time keeping up with demand.
 So the VP of Customer Service asks the call center supervisor, Denise, to come up with a way to decrease the load on agents while still keeping engagement high.

 The team already uses Salesforce.
 And Denise knows that 80 billion messages are sent worldwide each day across channels including SMS, Facebook Messenger, and WhatsApp.
-So she decides to roll out LiveMessage for Service Cloud.
-LiveMessage is a two-way messaging solution that gives customers the option to simply message Penny Farthings' existing service number to start a real-time conversation with an agent.
+So she decides to roll out Service Cloud Messaging.
+Messaging allows customers the option to simply message Penny Farthings' existing service number to engage in a two-way message conversation with an agent in real-time.
 Customers can use their preferred messaging channel, such as SMS or Facebook Messenger.
-With LiveMessage, customers can communicate with agents in the way that’s most convenient.
+With Messaging, customers can communicate with agents in the way that’s most convenient.
 And since agents can handle up to 10 message conversations at once, the solution increases efficiency and cost savings, and the contact center can easily scale to handle more customer inquiries without taxing infrastructure or adding headcount.